KallDozer/Project_Varns_Vazques_Weber/README.md

 <p align="center">Figure 8: A10 Real Data</p>

 The A10 consists of three lanes of traffic heading in both directions.
 There is one exception, which is between point 9 and point 14 where the A10 offers two lanes for each direction.

+(image of the model and code)

 ## Results

 For this expeirment, we have set up state probabilities to 30%; this is the probability that the agents in this model would stay on the road.
-We had then set our parameters as bp prob, the probability that the agents would stay on the road or take the bypass.
+We had then set our parameters as "bp prob", the probability that the agents would stay on the road or take the bypass.
 These paramters were then implmented into the decison nodes that determined if the car would stay on the road or take the bypass.
 We had set this value as an input of 1 - bp prob.
 This value indicated the probability that they will take this bypass.
 We had then developed the paramter "stay prob" for the regular on and off ramps, which was set to 0.8 for all experiments.

-The bypass fixed the model in which the agents could move in a fashion that properly flow; agents were no longer getting
+(Three experiments were done compare the statistics with the bypasses set to 0.3, 0.5, and )

+(Model was scaled 1:10; effected total number of outputs)

+(Denisty maps were created to vosualize the red areas of the map that were getting backed up)

+(multiply the means and std dev by minutes in a day to get actual outputs)

+Bypasses do not fix the issue of traffic build up because

 ## Discussion

+Our hypothesis was to find a method to decrease traffic on the Autobhan 10.
+We had built our model to built different bypasses to see if traffic would decrease and if the implementation

 Our results indicate that the Autobahn 10 should be a government controlled road, similar to the system that is implemented in the Florida road system (i.e. the Fast Pass system).
 With such a system, we would suggest charging taxes to the citizens of Germany to allow them to use the bypass which will then decrease traffic on these roads; we assume that only a certain percentage of drivers will pay the tax to use this bypass allowing the other roads to not become overcrowded.
 This bypass alloows for traffic to flow